My Goodness, Mycosis:

 Upon completion of this program, participants should be better able to:

-- DESCRIBE types of superficial fungal infections and how they occur
+- DESCRIBE common types of superficial fungal infections and how they occur

-- RECOGNIZE prescription and over-the-counter treatments for superficial fungal infections
+- DISCUSS over-the-counter and prescription treatment of superficial fungal infections

-- IDENTIFY when to refer patients to the pharmacist for superficial fungal infections
+- IDENTIFY when to refer patients to a medical provider for superficial fungal infections

 REQUIRED COMPUTER HARDWARE/SOFTWARE